Categories: Instruction and information

 Use a powerful rare earth magnet.
 If it sticks, your item is most likely

 a fake.
-The exception to this rule would be if a weighted item has a steel or nickel rod inside it as reinforcement.
+The exception to this rule would be if a weighted item has rod inside it.
 However, the

-The way it interacts with the magnet is also of interest.
-This is referred to as the Lenz Effect.
+The way silver interacts with magnetism is interesting, referred to as the Lenz Effect.
 Several metals

-exhibit this property: silver, copper, aluminum, and brass to name a few.
-While technically non-magnetic, there is an
+exhibit this property: silver, copper, aluminum, bismuth, brass, and others.
+There is an

-observable effect when a strong magnet is nearby and there is motion in either the magnet or the item.
+observable effect when a strong magnet is nearby.
 Without getting

 into too much detail or science, it can't be easily